 Research cooperation with Würzburg University Hospital

-tomoni.teachers is a digital interactive offer.
+tomoni.schools is a digital interactive offer.
 It consists of eight modules of 90 minutes each.
 The basic module teaches the fundamentals of recognizing and dealing with children and adolescents who may be affected.
 Based on this, six disorder-specific modules deal with the most common disorders in children and adolescents over the age of twelve.
 The modules cover anxiety disorder, eating disorder, addictive dissorders, depression, self-harming behaviour, and suicidal tendencies.
-The program concludes with a reflection module to summarize and deepen what has been learned through practical exercises.
+The last module is dedicated to the topic of parent-teacher meetings.

 The offer was developed together with the scientific and pedagocial advisory boards of tomoni and the game.changers.
 The game.changers are a comitted and partially affected adolescents and young adults.

 Since fall 2022, tomoni.schools has been tested with teachers.
 In the 1st quarter of 2023, the scientific evaluation will begin.
 For this, tomoni was able to win the University Hospital Würzburg (UKW) as a cooperation partner.
 The evaluation will be led by Professor Dr. med.
 Marcel Romanos, Director of the Clinic and Polyclinic for Child and Adolescents Psychiatry, Psychosomatics and Psychotherapy at the UKW and member of the scientific advisory board of tomoni, together with Dr. phil.
 Dipl.- Psych.
 Arne Bürger, the deputy head psychologist and head of the study outpatient clinic.